andreas-kupries/aktive/docsrc/dev/opspec.md

 |:---			|
 |`nyi [WORD...]`	|

-`nyi` is a prefix command whose use disables the command it is made a prefix of.
+The command is a prefix command whose use disables the command it is made a prefix of.

 The name stands for __not yet implemented__.